bengray/code-snippets/README.md

 # CODE SNIPPETS
 Collection of useful, generic code snippets.
-I didn't come up with all these, I found some, made some; use as you see fit.
+I didn't come up with all these.
+I found some, made some; use as you see fit.

 ## Common regex patterns
 ### Valid Email: